Free Museum Entry

 Below are some of the highlights spanning four centuries and 260 years of creation and innovation.

 Our Museum Icon Guide, available from reception, illustrates more iconic objects from four centuries of Wedgwood design for you to explore on your visit.
-The numbered map will guide you through the galleries to truly appreciate the breadth and variety of one of the UNESCO recognised collection.
+The numbered map will guide you through the galleries to truly appreciate the breadth and variety of the UNESCO recognised collection.

 You can gain a deeper insight into the life of Josiah Wedgwood and his innovation on one of our museum tours.